Concept for no fault divorce and a joint divorce application - applying for joint or sole application for divorce

 Both parties will receive a notice of proceedings which they must acknowledge within 14 days.
 This acknowledgment requirement protects both parties from being subject to a fraudulent application i.e., one party making an application without the knowledge of the other party.

 Once the 20-week period has passed the parties can jointly apply for a conditional order, which confirms their entitlement to a divorce.
-Six weeks after the conditional order has been granted the parties can jointly apply for the final order which finalises the divorce.
+Six weeks and one day after the conditional order has been granted the parties can jointly apply for the final order which finalises the divorce.
+It is, however, often preferable to hold the divorce at the conditional order stage until an overall financial agreement has been reached.
+You should seek legal advice before applying for your final order in the divorce.

 What is a sole application?

-Before the implementation of no-fault divorce, the only option was a sole application.
+Before the introduction of no-fault divorce, the only option was a sole application.
 This is where only one party makes the application and applies for the conditional and final orders.
-This party is known as the Applicant and their husband or wife is the known as the Respondent.
+This party is known as the Applicant and their spouse is known as the Respondent.

 Can I later become a sole applicant if we apply jointly?